 Alcoholism is a biochemical disorder that can be caused by a variety of factors, including genetic liver enzyme anomalies, neurotransmitter deficiencies, prenatal alcohol exposure, and traumatic stress that permanently alters neural pathways.

-Hypoglycemia is a very common result of chronic heavy drinking because alcohol is a highly refined sugar that is rapidly absorbed through the stomach lining.
-The alcoholic brain prefers alcohol to sugar because it provides a quicker hit.
-A high sugar diet can certainly cause hypoglycemia for a nondrinker, but alcoholism and hypoglycemia often go hand in hand.
+Hypoglycemia is a very common result of chronic heavy drinking because the substance is a highly refined sugar that is rapidly absorbed through the stomach lining.
+The addicted brain prefers alcohol to sugar because it provides a quicker hit.
+A high-sugar diet can certainly cause this deficiency for a nondrinker, but they often go hand in hand.

 In fact, alcoholism and hypoglycemia that results in excessive sugar consumption often lead to many of the same health risks: